geekyquentin/cryptography-in-IMD/README.md

 #### Rescue Shock

 The rescue shock is delivered if the tachycardia detection is disabled for a certain timeout of a programmable value, that’s nominally set to 6 hours because the ICD is in the MRI protection mode.
-Starting rescue shock terminates the MRI Protection Mode and the tachycardia detection is enabled.
+Starting rescue shock terminates the MRI Protection Mode and the tachycardia detection is enabled[^3].

 **Implementation:** The rescue shock is delivered in the following way: